marcomole00/sweng2-rp-mole/considerations.md

 A PVC is an object that represent a request for storage.
-Since no StorageClassName attribute was defined in the pvc spec, the default type of volume was provioned.
+Since no StorageClassName attribute was defined in the pvc spec, the default type of volume was provisioned.
 Since i'm testing all of this on linode.com, a linode volume of 20Gi was automatically provisioned.

 In general a PVC is a request for storage that is decoupled from the details of how that storage will be provisioned or where it will be located in the cluster.
 The storage class defines the type and parameters of the storage needed.
 It allows cluster administrators to decouple the storage infrastructure from the cluster infrastructure.